allfitra/MidTerm-Gigih3.0_Tokopedia-play/README.md

 Tokopedia play Clone

-Tokopedia Clone is a clone app of https://www.tokopedia.com/play.
+Tokopedia Clone is a clone app of https://www.tokopedia.com/play. <br>
 It use Express and react.

 ## Feature